tern-tools/tern/CONTRIBUTING.md

 For hassle-free code contribution, follow the steps below.
 NOTE: I mostly work in a Linux environment using a basic text editor (vim).
 Your set-up could be different.
 If it is, please feel free to submit an issue regarding your development environment and a pull request to add to this documentation.

 ### Before you clone the project
 You may have already cloned the project and started working on it.
-If you're reading this after the fact, I would highly recommed you save your work and set up a new development environment in this way.
+If you're reading this after the fact, I would highly recommend you save your work and set up a new development environment in this way.
 1. Set up a Python virtual environment that has either the Python 3.6 or Python 3.7 executable.
 See [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments) for instructions on how to set this up using your host machine's Python3.
 There are also a guide to [managing virtual environments using pipenv](https://docs.python-guide.org/dev/virtualenvs/) but I haven't used it.
 Once done, you should have a folder created.
 Change to that folder.
 2. Clone *your fork* of Tern in the virtual environment folder.
 3. Activate your virtual environment `source bin/activate`